by Saul McLeod published 2007 updated 2014

 2: Language itself becomes a very powerful tool of intellectual adaptation.

 Vygotsky sees "private speech" as a means for children to plan activities and strategies and therefore aid their development.
+Private speech is the use of language for self-regulation of behavior.
 Language is therefore an accelerator to thinking/understanding (Jerome Bruner also views language in this way).
 Vygotsky believed that children who engaged in large amounts of private speech are more socially competent than children who do not use it extensively.

 Berk (1986) provided empyreal support for the notion of private speech.
 He found that most private speech exhibited by children serves to describe or guide the child's actions.